Benenden Health members are entitled to 10% off treatments over £1,000. Payment plans available.

-The symptoms of bursitis can usually be treated using painkillers and self-care techniques such as rest and avoiding movement which aggravates the condition.
+The symptoms can usually be treated with painkillers, rest and avoiding movement.
 However, in some cases, additional specialist intervention may be required to treat the condition.

 Bursitis is inflammation and swelling of a bursa, which is the fluid-filled sac found in a joint which cushions the tendons and bones and facilitates a gliding motion between the joint surfaces.
 When a bursa becomes inflamed, the membrane thickens and produces excess synovial fluid causing the bursa to swell.
 It can no longer fit in the small area between the bone and the muscle or tendon, so it expands outwards, forming a fluid swelling under the skin around the joint.